Skip to content

 Ingress does not compile regular expressions on every request for host and path rules.

-• When the process starts or when configuration is reloaded, prepare() builds an internal router index (core/compile.go): for each rule, the effective host_type is resolved (including automatic inference when omitted or auto), then each host that is regex or wildcard and each paths[].path pattern is compiled once with Go’s regexp package.
+• When the process starts or when configuration is reloaded, prepare() builds an internal router index (core/compile.go): for each enabled rule, the effective host_type is resolved (including automatic inference when omitted or auto), then each host that is regex or wildcard and each paths[].path pattern is compiled once with Go’s regexp package.
+Rules with enabled: false are skipped for matching but keep their config index.

 • Rule order in your config is preserved.
 Matching walks rules in order; the first matching host rule wins, and within a host the first matching path wins (same semantics as before this optimization).